Haviland Dinnerware -

 Both of David’s sons, Charles (Edward) and Theodore, died around 1920 and the two companies were handed to the respective sons.

 Meanwhile, in 1924 a fifth company was started by yet another relation.
 This time it was another Robert, the grandson of Charles (Field) Haviland (great-grandson of founder David’s brother, Robert).
-This company was originally called Robert Haviland, but went on to be known as Haviland & Parlon and is still running successfully today.

 The 1930’s stock market crash saw the end of Charles Edward's company which was snapped up in 1930 by the Gerard, Duffrasseix & Abbott firm who already owned the ‘Charles Field’ trade name.